flynx/actions.js/README.md

   usually copy references to actions to the target object, this is done to go around the lack of multiple inheritance support in JavaScript and to enable clean action set reuse.
+- `mix(..)` _mixes_ actions in order, i.e. later overloads the former, this is not the same as the traditional multiple inheritance order in languages such as Python where the order is reversed.